FrankenVoron/DoomCube-2/README.md

+![DOOMCUBE](Images/DCLogo.png)
 # Doom-Cube

-![DOOMCUBE](Images/DCLogo.png)

-A mod for V2.4 designed by the Voron community, for the Voron community!
+A mod for Voron 2.4; designed by the Voron community, for the Voron community!
 Please note that it is a work in progress, design iterations are expected.
 The files are hosted on github so we have a log of the past history for the parts.

 [Make sure to join our discord!](https://discord.gg/EAANfEk25f)